 Background & Learning Outcomes:

-For children to strengthen their ability to manage their behaviour when they are experiencing strong feelings, an essential skill is to identify their feelings.
-It is never too early to talk to children about feelings, build their feeling vocabulary and to help them see the link between feelings and behaviour.
-Linking these together demonstrates how our feelings can affect the choices we make.
+For children to strengthen their ability to manage their behaviour when they are experiencing strong emotions, an essential skill is to identify their feelings.
+It is never too early to talk to children about emotions, build their feeling vocabulary and to help them see the link between feelings and behaviour.
+Linking these together demonstrates how our emotions can affect the choices we make.
 It can also improve children’s emotional-management.

 - mirrors (optional)